AEmotionStudio/ComfyUI-DiscordSend/README.md

 - Send images, videos, and workflows directly to Discord via webhooks
 - Include prompt information and metadata with your creations
 - Maintain unique identifiers between different users and uploads
+- Archive Discord CDN URLs to GitHub repositories for easy access

 > [!TIP]
 > Perfect for sharing your creations with communities, friends, or your own archive channels!